nadvolod/testing-best-practices/README.md

 # Testing Web Applications

 The modern web application typically runs on some type of JavaScript framework such as Angular, React, or Vue.
-The guiding principle of testing such web applications is that we rarely require a browser to test them.
-A combination of component, unit, and visual tests will be the most powerful in ensuring quality web applications.
+A guiding principle of testing such web applications is to think about how we can do so without an actual browser.
+In many cases, a combination of component, unit, and visual tests will be the most powerful in ensuring quality web applications.

 ## Testing a button